kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 If you still see a Large Project validation error at this point, please look through the known Import issues listed above and if you don't see anything related, raise a [bug](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Bug) in GitLab project.

+### Import failed with 413 Request Entity Too Large error

+`413 Request Entity Too Large` can appear due to the limit in Load Balancer configuration for a maximum allowed size of the client request body.
+If using GitLab Charts, you can set [`gitlab.webservice.ingress.proxyBodySize`](https://docs.gitlab.com/charts/charts/gitlab/webservice/#proxybodysize) to `0` to disable this limit.

 ## Create group request failed with 403 error

 If you are seeing `403 Forbidden` error when GPT Data Generator tries to create a `gpt` root group, please ensure that the user has access to create groups.
 Navigate to `http://<env_url>/admin/users/<username>` and check that `Can create groups` is enabled.
 If it's not, edit the user and update this field.